Every author needs to know where to sell books online.

-Both are both truly excellent services that have very good support.
+Both are truly excellent services that offer very good support.

 In choosing between the two, you might want to consider which one suits your needs best.

-While Draft2Digital is easy to use and requires very little knowledge of ebook formatting, Smashwords offers a wider range of distribution channels.
+Draft2Digital is easy to use and requires very little knowledge of ebook formatting.

 You can read more here about Draft2Digital and Smashwords.

 The benefit of using an aggregator is that your ebooks are made available to a list of ebook retailers.

 Also, your royalty payments are managed in one place by the aggregator, making it a convenient way to get paid.